Health Benefits of Holy Basil: Ayurveda's "Sacred Herb"Reading Time: 5 minutes

 Holy Basil taken orally is also helpful in overcoming digestive distress.
 It’s been shown to not only help improve nutrient absorption and boost mucus production inside the stomach, but also help unwind all that nervous stress that many people carry around with them inside their guts.

 Also remarkable is the pronounced restorative effect that Holy Basil has on the central nervous system.
-Regular use of the herb is known to strengthen nerve tissue and improve brain neurochemistry, which in turn leads to better memory and improved mental clarity.
-Holy Basil’s nerve-calming properties are likewise beneficial in helping to relieve bodily stress, as the herb is a powerful corticosteroid modulator that helps minimize the amount of circulating stress hormones throughout the body.
+Regular use of the herb is said to strengthen nerve tissue and improve brain neurochemistry, which in turn leads to better memory and improved mental clarity.
+Holy Basil’s nerve-calming properties are likewise beneficial in helping to relieve bodily stress.

 Tulsi Helps Protect Against Radiation